-EU fraud prosecutor wrongly dismissed from Romanian anti-graft job: court
+EU fraud prosecutor was wrongly dismissed from Romanian anti-graft job: court

 “This court ruling consolidates the status of all European magistrates and protects them from discretionary political interference from other (state) powers at a time when the independence of those investigating corruption or other serious crimes is under question in several places and in several ways.”

-President Klaus Iohannis was forced to dismiss Kovesi on the order of former justice minister Tudorel Toader, backed by a Constitutional Court ruling that set a precedent over how chief prosecutors can be removed.
+President Klaus Iohannis had been forced to dismiss Kovesi on the order of former justice minister Tudorel Toader, backed by a Constitutional Court ruling which set a precedent over how chief prosecutors can be removed.

+Iohannis said Tuesday’s ruling underlined the Romanian constitutional court’s lack of credibility, and “cannot remain without consequences.”

+He said the decision showed “how necessary it is to have a constitutional reform” of the constitutional court.”

 Toader had accused Kovesi of overstepping her powers by criticising the government’s changes to judicial legislation.

-“One of her duties as anti-corruption chief prosecutor had been to express her opinion on legislative reforms which could have an impact on the judiciary and its independence, and on the fight against corruption,” the Court said.
+But Tuesday’s court ruling said one of Kovesi’s duties had been to “express her opinion on legislative reforms which could have an impact on the judiciary and its independence, and on the fight against corruption.”

-“It appeared that her premature removal had defeated the very purpose of maintaining judicial independence and must have had a chilling effect on her and other prosecutors and judges in taking part in public debate on legislative reforms affecting the judiciary and judicial independence.”

-Kovesi, who was appointed the EU’s first fraud prosecutor last year, had challenged her dismissal at the Luxembourg-based European court, saying she wanted to send a message of support to prosecutors facing political harassment.
+Kovesi, who was appointed the EU’s first fraud prosecutor last year, had challenged her dismissal at the European court, saying she wanted to send a message of support to prosecutors facing political harassment.

 Transparency International ranks Romania, a former communist state, as one of the EU’s most corrupt member states and Brussels has kept its justice system under special monitoring since it joined the bloc in 2007.